Business cards have to fit a lot of information in a small area. But they often try to do too much.

 Too much information, pushed out to corners.

 The guiding principles with business cards are the same as with letterhead.
 Remove anything nonessential.
 Don’t worry about the text being small—there’s not very much of it.
-If you build the layout from the text outward, then the white space will take care of itself.
-But if you work from the edges of the card inward, you’re more likely to end up with a baseball diamond.
+Build the layout from the text outward.
+The white space will take care of itself.
+If you work from the edges of the card inward, you’re more likely to end up with a baseball diamond.

 Point size more reasonable and consistent.